 Stress can eventually have a negative impact on your mental and physical health, and can often be reflected in the accumulation of muscle aches and muscle tension.
 You might not always think it at first, but it is often found that relaxing the mind helps to relax the body too naturally.
 Acupressure also allows the release of this muscle tension, through the stimulation of blood flow throughout the body, combined with the release of endorphins.

 Acupressure at Home: Our Acupressure Mats

 Some of you may wish to try implementing acupressure into your relaxation routine, but are not quite sure whether you are quite ready for the Bed of Nails.
-In that case you can practice acupressure on yourself, by simply massaging the acupressure points or trying an Acupressure Mat.
+In that case you can practice acupressure on yourself, by simply massaging the acupressure points or trying an Acupressure Mat or pad.

 An Acupressure Mat is a modern take on a ‘bed of nails’ also known as ‘needle stimulation pad (NSP)’.
 This much-loved mat, especially by all of us here at Yogi Bare, is a rollable foam mat covered in a layer of soft cotton and hundreds of plastic nubs or ‘needles’.
 But don’t be put off by the name, the spikes have rounded tips so can’t hurt you!
 One of the beautiful things about Acupressure Mats that makes them so versatile is they can not only be used underneath your back, but they can be used to stand on, and can even come in the form of an ‘Acupressure Pillow’.

 How to Use An Acupressure Mat

-Using the Bed of Nails Theory with your Acupressure Mat for even just once a week can improve the quality of your sleep, and make you feel better physically and mentally.
-We suggest to gently lie yourself down on the mat for around 20-40 minutes.
-Relax your body - feel the thousands of pressure points relieving pain, tension and knots in your back, this unbeatable feeling can become part of your self-care daily routine.
+Using the Bed of Nails Theory with your Acupressure Mat for even just once a week can improve the quality of your sleep and improve both your physical and mental health.
+We suggest gently laying yourself down on the mat for around 20-40 minutes.
+Relax your body - feel the thousands of pressure points relieving pain, tension, and knots in your back.
+This unbeatable feeling can become part of your self-care daily routine.